Search Engine Optimization (SEO)

-Although search engines use hundreds of elements in their algorithm, they look at a few key elements when determining a website’s value and where it should show up in the search results.
+Modern search engines are smarter than you might think they are.
+A search engine uses focused algorithms to find the best search results for the user’s search query.
+These algorithms are constantly changing and updating but their entire purpose is to match people with pages.
+Although search engines process massive amounts of data in their algorithms.
+Search engines look at key elements when determining a website’s value and where it should show up in the search results.
 SEO is all about keeping up with what those elements are and putting practices into place to best accommodate them.

-Search engine relevancy should be a holistic process.
+SEO should be a holistic process.
 Many factors—like load times on websites and the quality of your code markup and content—affect your SEO.
 The concept of SEO is two-pronged: on-site SEO and off-site SEO.
 To build your approach, you need to include both.

 As these links accumulate, search engines see your website as an authority on whatever subject those links refer to.
-The search engines’ logic is that if people are talking about and pointing to your website, you are obviously doing something worthwhile.
+The search engines’ logic is that if people are talking about and pointing to your website, you’re doing something worthwhile.

-When building a website’s search engine relevancy, a solid foundation is necessary.
+When you come to Plan Left, you’ll notice we prefer the term “search engine relevancy.”
+This is the core focus of what SEO is meant to achieve.
+When building a website’s search engine relevancy, you need a solid foundation.
 Much like a good recipe needs a base, your SEO needs a solid website.
-Build a solid plan of action by first taking inventory of your current assets and their value, assessing business objectives, and building a marketing strategy to achieve your goals.
+Let Plan Left help you create a plan of action by first taking inventory of your current assets and their value, assessing business objectives, and building a marketing strategy to achieve your goals.
 Get started with a free consultation to start building your strategy.